Saqib-nawab/Saqib-nawab/README.md

 # 💫 About Me:
 I specialize in creating intuitive user interfaces and scalable backends, thriving in agile environments with collaborative teams.
-My professional experience includes impactful projects like Van-life, Auto-Commerce, and Holidays.com, where I demonstrated my skills in responsive web application development.
+My professional experience includes impactful projects like Van-life, Auto-Commerce, and Holidays.com, where I demonstrated my responsive web application development skills.
 Leveraging tools like Next.js, Firebase, and Redux, I have consistently delivered high-performance solutions that enhance user engagement, streamline processes, and ensure client satisfaction.

 ## 🌐 Socials: